tesoph/MS1_Portfolio/README.md

 ## Stream One Project: User-Centric Frontend Development - Code Institute

 This is my portfolio website designed with the purpose of creating an online presence as an artist.
 The main feature of the portfolio is a gallery of my artwork displayed on index.html.
-The website also features an about page, a shop of merchandise, and a contact page with a form.
+The website also features an about page, a shop of merchandise, and a contact page.

 ## Table of contents
 * [Demo](#Demo)